 3. We live in such a hurry up, over-stimulated, technology driven, media driven, competitive, do it now and have it all now society.
 Step away.
 Slow it down.
 Breathe in and savor the silence.
 Remember the “Serenity Prayer.”

 4. Comparing yourself to others creates depression, self-loathing and envy.
-Facebook is great and it’s fun to be social.
+Facebook is great and it’s fun and healthy to be social.
 And if you have an online business, it’s priceless.
 Facebook is like an advertising campaign for everyone’s life.
 It’s all shiny, sparkly and well-crafted to present the best.
 Too much scanning can cause depression and feelings of inadequacy.

 5. Create joyful rituals and activities.
 Find ways to develop your skills, talents, and interests.
 Even if your time and money are limited…make a promise to yourself to carve out some time in small increments to just “do you” …until you have more time and money for the extra perks of massages, travel, classes, etc.